THE REAL STORY OF AMERICA’S MOST FAMOUS DIRT BIKE DESIGNER: HORST LEITNER

 (1) The complete bodywork was only 10 inches wide at the rider’s knees.

-(2) The aluminum gas tank plugged down into the main tubes, but it did use a KTM gas cap per edict.
+(2) The fiberglass gas tank plugged down into the main tubes, but it did use a KTM gas cap per edict.

 (3) There was only one radiator—on the right side of the bike.
 The design called for a longer radiator on the right side because the exhaust pipe went up into the space where the left-side radiator would have been (if there had been one).

 (4) The exhaust system did not extend out of the rear of the bike.
 Instead, it snaked over the left side of the engine, and the stinger and silencer were tucked down through the opening in the swingarm where the shock would normally sit.

 Although the AMP Research project for KTM was top-secret, Horst had the MXA wrecking crew ride it and shoot photos before it was crated up and shipped from Laguna Beach to Mattighofen, Austria.
 It turned out to be a good thing because the bike disappeared for almost 30 years after Horst let us ride it.

 (5) The exhaust could exit through the swingarm because there was no shock linkage.
 Instead, the WP shock was mounted on the left side of the parallax frame to aluminum bosses on the stock KTM swingarm.
 It was a no-link single-shock design that obviously had an effect on future KTM suspension designs.
 As with all no-link, single-shock designs, of which this was the first major effort, the shock could be removed from the chassis by loosening two bolts.